ashishb/android-security-awesome/README.md

 1. [ConDroid](https://github.com/JulianSchuette/ConDroid) - Performs a combination of symbolic + concrete execution of the app
 1. [DroidRA](https://github.com/serval-snt-uni-lu/DroidRA)
 1. [RiskInDroid](https://github.com/ClaudiuGeorgiu/RiskInDroid) - A tool for calculating the risk of Android apps based on their permissions, with an online demo available.
-1. [SUPER](https://github.com/SUPERAndroidAnalyzer/super) - Secure, Unified, Powerful and Extensible Rust Android Analyzer
+1. [SUPER](https://github.com/SUPERAndroidAnalyzer/super) - Secure, Unified, Powerful, and Extensible Rust Android Analyzer
-1. [ClassyShark](https://github.com/google/android-classyshark) - Standalone binary inspection tool that can browse any Android executable and show important info.
+1. [ClassyShark](https://github.com/google/android-classyshark) - A Standalone binary inspection tool that can browse any Android executable and show important info.
 1. [StaCoAn](https://github.com/vincentcox/StaCoAn) - Cross-platform tool that aids developers, bug-bounty hunters, and ethical hackers in performing static code analysis on mobile applications.
 This tool was created with a big focus on usability and graphical guidance in the user interface.
 1. [JAADAS](https://github.com/flankerhqd/JAADAS) - Joint intraprocedural and interprocedural program analysis tool to find vulnerabilities in Android apps, built on Soot and Scala
 1. [Quark-Engine](https://github.com/quark-engine/quark-engine) - An Obfuscation-Neglect Android Malware Scoring System